githubteodora/UFOs/README.md

 ## Overview of Project:

 This is a project that uses JavaScipt (D3), HTML and a little CSS.
-The final output of the project is a webpage that allows applying filters on a table with information about UFO sightings in the USA.
-The purpose of the project is to enable users to explore data about UFO signings in a friendlier manner.
+The final output of the project is a webpage that allows freely exploring a table with information about UFO sightings in the USA.
+The purpose of the project is to enable users to explore data about UFO signings in a friendly manner.

 ## Results:

 The output of the project is a simple website that has 4 components: title, paragraph, table, filters.
 ![Webpage](https://github.com/githubteodora/UFOs/blob/main/overview.JPG)

 The filtering component allows fultering by none, one, or multiple criteria.
-The filter fields contain example data, so that the user becomes aware the capitalization and date format of the data in the table.
+The filter fields contain example data, so that the user becomes aware of the capitalization and date format of the data in the table.
 ![image](https://github.com/githubteodora/UFOs/blob/main/filtersandtable.JPG)

-The filters will refresh the table when the user fills one or multiple filter fields and click anywhere on the screen.
+The filters will refresh the table as soon as the user fills one or multiple filter fields and clicks anywhere on the screen.
 ![image](https://github.com/githubteodora/UFOs/blob/main/filtering.JPG)

 ## Summary:

-The webpage serves as a UFO sightings data exploration tool that is simple and easily to use.
-A drawback of the suggested design is that no data aggregation is available and it is difficult to easily understand for example which city has accumulated the most UFO sightings.
+The webpage serves as a UFO sightings data exploration tool that is simple and easy to use.
+A drawback of the suggested design is that no data aggregation is available and it is difficult to easily understand for example which US city/state has accumulated the most UFO sightings.

 ## Recommendations for Further Development: